All Posts

 Sterling falls 1% versus dollar, rises against euro

-LONDON (Reuters) – Sterling declined 1% to $1.3216 as the dollar strengthened ..
+LONDON (Reuters) – Sterling declined 1% to $1.3216 as the dollar strengthened against a basket of currencies on safe-haven deman..

 Analysis-War in Ukraine puts pressure on East European banks to prop up sinking currencies